 Hillsborough Heights Park

 Located at 510 Terrell Road, Hillsborough Heights Park includes a tot lot.
 It is open to the public during daylight hours.
 Amenities include playground equipment, picnic tables and a grill.
+See the park's master plan at the bottom of this page section for more information.

 Located on the south side of West King Street, adjacent to the town parking lot, Mayo Park is a pocket park named in memory of Odell Mayo, a former town employee.
 Mayo retired from the Public Works Department and was responsible for keeping downtown swept and clean.
 Amenities include a sitting area.